 Well prepared agendas, orderly meetings following your council’s meeting procedures and accurate minutes are important for an efficient, effective and accountable system of local government.
-These records are arguably the most important records that councils have.

 In meetings, councils set their policies and strategic directions, make local laws and adopt corporate plans and budgets.